2. Your project should begin with a title and an introduction.

 - What is your school's policy about taking photos of students in school?
 Find out.

-- Generally, photos of people taken outside of the school, in public places, may not require special permission.
+- Generally, photos of people taken out of school in public places may not require special permission.

 - It is always best to learn the laws and rules in your area or state BEFORE you take photos.